mstocco/mariostoc.co/content/traininglog/20230409-challenge2023-11weeksout.md

 Mobility 21 minutes

 ### NOTES
-Total Time: **0 Minutes** &nbsp; Swim: **3050m**
+Total Time: **74 Minutes** &nbsp; Swim: **3050m**

 I swam the first 1900m in the 50m lanes.
 Had a really curious pain in my right ankle join; not the cuboid but enough to slow me down.
 The pain cleared by the time I started in the 25m lanes so who knows.

 High turnover nets me about 5 seconds per 50m; lots of extra work for not a whole lot of time.
-My guess is my coach would say that's swimming.
-Regardless, today was a solid workout in the pool.

 <!---->
 ## FRIDAY APR 14 🌤